vineelko/patina/README.md

    \>`cargo --version`

+3. Install toolchain specified in `rust-toolchain.toml`

+   \>`rustup toolchain install`

-3. While the specific toolchains and components specified in `[toolchain]` section of the `rust-toolchain.toml` are automatically gathered by cargo, the tools in the `[tools]` section, such as `cargo-make` are not.
+4. While the specific toolchains and components specified in `[toolchain]` section of the `rust-toolchain.toml` are automatically installed with `rustup toolchain install`, the tools in the `[tools]` section, such as `cargo-make` are not.
 At a minimum, you should download `cargo-make` and `cargo-tarpaulin`, however it is suggested that you download all tools in the `[tools]` section of the `rust-toolchain.toml`.

 ### DXE Core Goals